Before You Begin

-Enabling the Application picker under the developer tab in the ServiceNow UI configuration menu simplifies the Tenable for ServiceNow application configuration.
-For more information, see the System settings for the user interface (UI) section in the ServiceNow documentation.
+Enabling the Application picker under the developer tab in the ServiceNow user interface configuration menu simplifies the Tenable for ServiceNow application configuration.

-Tenable requires creating individual ServiceNow users in Tenable.io/Tenable.sc for each of your ServiceNow instances.
+Tenable requires creating individual ServiceNow users in Tenable Vulnerability Management/Tenable Security Center/OT Security for each of your ServiceNow instances.
 This helps prevent rate limiting, data collision, etc.

-In Tenable.io, you can set up an Access Group and limit the data to specific assets to simplify the import and testing of data.
+In Tenable Vulnerability Management, you can set up an Access Group and limit the data to specific assets to simplify the import and testing of data.

-In Tenable.sc, you can create a query that limits the data presented to the development and test users.
+In Tenable Security Center, you can create a query that limits the data presented to the development and test users.
 To determine the best dataset to use for your development and test environments, speak with your Tenable administrator.
 They can also help you ensure ServiceNow displays the best data by setting up appropriate scan cadences.

-- Create administrator accounts (e.g. development, test, production) dedicated for use with ServiceNow.
-These accounts are used by ServiceNow to connect to Tenable.io to retrieve asset data.
+- Create administrator accounts (For example, development, test, production) dedicated for use with ServiceNow.
+ServiceNow uses these accounts to connect to Tenable Vulnerability Management to retrieve asset data.

 Generate API keys and save them for use with ServiceNow.

-- You must generate an API key in Tenable.io to complete the configuration.
-See the Tenable.io user guide for instructions on how to generate an API key.
-(Do not use this API key for any other third party or custom built application or integration.
+- Generate an API key in Tenable Vulnerability Management to complete the configuration.
+See the Tenable Vulnerability Management user guide for instructions on how to generate an API key.
+(Do not use this API key for any other third party or custom-built application or integration.
 It must be unique for each installed instance of the integration.)

 - Navigate to Settings > Access Groups.